-Option debug\info can be specified to the Compile (3) to have debug information, such as Erlang Abstract Format, stored in the debug\info chunk.
+Option debug\info can be specified to the Compiler (see compile(3)) to have debug information, such as Erlang Abstract Format, stored in the debug\info chunk.
 Tools such as Debugger and Xref require the debug information to be included.